-Call to Action (CTA) is the UConn Office of Community Outreach’s e-bulletin developed to publicize campus and community based events and opportunities.
+Call to Action (CTA) is UConn Community Outreach’s e-bulletin developed to publicize campus and community based events and opportunities.
 If you are interested in publicizing a related opportunity, please complete our online form.

 Jumpstart Positions- Now Recruiting!